 Eventually, if we have an entire solid, which is made of sodium with something like 1023 atoms packed together, Each molecular orbital of this solid will have now 1023 discrete energy levels.
 For better understanding purposes, think about drawing 1s orbital of Sodium solid block, draw lower energy level and upper energy level and in between stack it with 1023 energy levels!
 Refer figure(4).
 The gaps between them will be tiny such that, no longer we can notice individual energy levels.
 As a result, It is convenient to think of it as continuous energy or energy continuum.
 When we think in this way, we can call them an energy band instead of a molecular orbit.
 Figure (4).

 Below are the links for related concepts:

 Energy levels inside a solid made up of n-number of atoms

 In general, If there are n-number of atoms, then there will be n discrete energy levels in each energy band.
-In such a system of n number of atoms, the molecular orbitals are called as energy bands.
-Single 1s orbital and 2s orbital can fit 2 electrons each. thus, the total number of electrons a 1s and 2s energy band can fit is 2n.
+In such a system of n number of atoms, the molecular orbitals are called energy bands.
+Single 1s orbital and 2s orbital can fit 2 electrons each.
+Thus, the total number of electrons a 1s and 2s energy band can fit is 2n.
 A single 2p level can fit 6 electrons so 2p energy band can fit is 6n electron so on and so forth.